noobcoding23/Linux-cmd/README.md

-# Linux-cmd
+# Linux-command

-Just some linux terminal shortcuts
+Just some linux terminal shortcuts and github commands to use.s